grantmcconnaughey/grails-cache-manager/README.md

 ## Security

 You will likely want to restrict access to the cache manager when you deploy a live app using this plugin.
-The URL path `/cacheManager/list` should be secured.
+The URL path `/cacheManager/**` should be secured.

-### Spring Security example
+### Spring Security Example
 ```groovy
 grails.plugin.springsecurity.controllerAnnotations.staticRules = [
     '/cachemanager/**': ['ROLE_ADMIN']